-“I like to use different textures as much as I can within my floral designs, and the flowers included were of a pastel colour pallet made up of peach and sweet avalanche roses, lisianthus, blue mascari (which smells heavenly), and wax flower which has a lovely lemon scent to it, and the foliage included berried ivy, eucalyptus and Pittosporum.
+“I like to use different textures as much as I can within my floral designs, and the flowers included were of a pastel colour palette made up of peach and sweet avalanche roses, lisianthus, blue mascari (which smells heavenly), and wax flower which has a lovely lemon scent to it, and the foliage included berried ivy, eucalyptus and Pittosporum.

 “I used peach feathers within the jam jar arrangements and buttonhole design, but just a few mixed amongst the flowers to give a subtle feel without over doing them within the design.
 I also wanted to include hints of gold, but again I was very mindful of not using too much, remembering the saying ‘less is more’.